 Midge has more than a fifteen years of experience in writing, editing, and publishing.
 In addition to being a published fiction writer and journalist, she has worked as an editor and copywriter with such publishing houses as Penguin, St. Martin's Press, Bantam Dell, and Houghton Mifflin Harcourt.

 She has held classes in writing and publishing at Boston's Grub Street Writers, San Diego Writers, and Seattle's Richard Hugo House, and for six years she taught communication writing at Boston University, where she earned her master's degree in international communication.
-An award-winning writer, she has published dozens of short stories in literary magazines and has received several Pushcart Prize nominations.
+An award-winning writer, she has published dozens of short stories in literary magazines, including Bellevue Literary Review, TriQuarterly, Indiana Review, North American Review, Ontario Review, and the Los Angeles Times magazine, and has written articles about the art and craft of writing for such publications as Poets & Writers magazine and The Writer.
 She is author of the short story collection Forgetting English, which received the Spokane Prize for Short Fiction.
 Originally published by Eastern Washington University Press in 2009, a new, expanded edition was published in April 2011 by Press 53.

 With a long history of travel, environmental, and community development, Rebecca’s background includes leadership roles at numerous organizations.
 Her most recent experiences include researching and developing web content for the Foundation for Community Development and Empowerment; networking and marketing programs for the Foundation for Sustainable Development to community partners; and writing newsletters and board reports for the American Indian Child Resource Center.